 FocusDifferentiating among modes of teaching

 Principal MetaphorsThe word “teach” is derived from the Proto-Indo-European word deik- “to show, point out.”
 It is also related to the Old English tacn, meaning “sign” or “mark.”
 That is, the notion of teaching originally had to do with orienting attentions toward significant features.
-Given this background, and in consideration of that the word “learning” is derived from a path-based notion (see Attainment Metaphor), it’s perhaps not surprising notions and images of pointing figure so prominently in modern conceptions of teaching.
+Given this background, and in consideration of that the word “learning” is derived from the Path-Following Metaphor, it’s perhaps not surprising notions and images of pointing figure so prominently in modern conceptions of teaching.
 (If you’re unconvinced, take a moment to do image searches of “teach,” “teaching,” and “teacher.”)
 Nor is it surprising that teaching has long been interpreted and enacted in terms of directing, leading, guiding, showing, focusing, and other acts of orienting.
 Thus, while there are many dozens of popular synonyms for teaching, those arising from following flock of metaphors are among the most prominent:

 - Knowledge is … a territory/area/domain/field (typically involving challenge)